Not motivated to work: Midlife Career Solutions That Actually Help

-According to McKinsey's Great Attrition Survey 44% of people aged 45 to 60 are reassessing their careers post-pandemic in search of more meaningful or flexible work.
+According to McKinsey’s Great Attrition Survey, 44% of people aged 45 to 60 are reassessing their careers in search of more meaningful or flexible work.

-And, 47% of workers aged 45 to 54 report experiencing burnout, especially those in high-responsibility roles (Gallup, 2021).
+Meanwhile, 47% of workers aged 45–54 report experiencing burnout, particularly in high-responsibility roles (Gallup).

 You look around the office and see others who seem genuinely excited about their work.
 They arrive early, looking energised and passionate about their jobs.